nhpc/generator-mean-seed/main/templates/_README.md

 1. The backend and frontend are separated.
 Frontend files are located in the `app/src` folder.
 Everything else is considered the backend, with the exception of:
 	1. `Gruntfile.js`.
 This builds files for both the backend and frontend, since you only want to have to run it once.
 	2. The `configs` folder.
 These files contain properties for both the backend and frontend.

+### Running Tests
+1. Open a new command prompt/terminal window and type `node run.js config=test` to run the test server (this connects to the test database and wipes it clean on each run)
+2. Run `grunt` from the root app directory - this will run all tests:
+	1. backend node.js Jasmine (API route) tests
+	2. frontend Karma unit tests
+	3. frontend Protractor / Selenium end-to-end (E2E) tests